adamrmoss/edu-basic/docs/edu-basic-language.md

 - This is an exception to EduBASIC's general rule that parentheses are only for grouping expressions
 - Coordinates are always written as `(x%, y%)` or `(x#, y#)` in graphics commands

+**Color Usage:**
+- Colors are 32-bit RGBA integers in `&HRRGGBBAA` format
+- The `COLOR` statement sets global foreground and background colors
+- Graphics statements use the global foreground color by default
+- Graphics statements can override the global color using `WITH color%` when needed

 **Note:** The text display system overlays the graphics display, allowing you to combine text and graphics in the same program.

 ### PSET Statement

-The `PSET` statement sets a single pixel to a specified color.
+The `PSET` statement sets a single pixel to a color.

 **Syntax:**
 ```
+PSET (x%, y%)
 PSET (x%, y%) WITH color%
 ```